SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/CRMScript_Agent/v1CRMScriptAgent_DeleteTriggerScriptEntity.md

 Deletes the TriggerScriptEntity

 ## Online Restricted: ## The CRMScript agent is not available in Online by default.
-Access must be requested specifically when app is registered
+Access must be requested specifically when app is registered.

 ## Query String Parameters